shippableSamples/provision-custom-nodes/README.md

     f. `NODE_INIT_SCRIPT` is the name of script file.
 It contains the name of OS and docker version.
 You can check all the supported OS and docker versions [here](https://github.com/Shippable/node/tree/master/scripts).
 An example value is `Ubuntu_16.04_Docker_1.13.sh`.
 3. Install node packages: `sudo npm install`
 4. To provision custom node run ` node createCustomNode.js`.
 After this completes, node initialization script will be saved in `initScript.sh`.
 You can run it on your machine to use it as a Shippable node.
-5. Free plans can provision minions, however Shippable API access is for paid plans only.